 Innovating and adopting new technologies is a norm in this day and age.
-Whether is it adapting to digital transformation, changes in workforce skillsets or adopting a new supply chain business model, supply chain executives can be certain of this: The emergence of cognitive technologies and artificial intelligence is accelerating and a growing phenomenon in supply chains.
+Whether is it adapting to digital transformation, changes in workforce skillsets or adopting a new supply chain business model, supply chain executives can be certain of this: The emergence of cognitive technologies and artificial intelligence is accelerating and a growing phenomenon in managing supply chains.

 It is safe to say that tomorrow’s supply chain will be intelligent, predictive and self-correcting.
 Businesses are moving towards a hybrid landscape with one foot in the traditional operations and the other in technology.